Probs #1 - 10

 2) State Avogadro's Hypothesis (using moles rather than molecules):

-Equal volumes of gas at equal temperature and pressure contain equal moles
+Equal volumes of gas at equal temperature and pressure contain equal number of moles

 3) State the hydrogen-methane molar ratio: